Education Advisory Council

 David Lawhon

-David Lawhon is professor emeritus of American history and Holocaust studies for Texas A&M University at Galveston, where he was the university’s Honors program director.
-The Holocaust has always been a part of his family’s history, wherein, at the age of 18, his father was a liberator in World War II with the American 49th Rainbow Division who liberated Dachau concentration camp near Munich, Germany, and Mauthausen near Linz, Austria.
-He has been a member of Holocaust Museum Houston for five years and is Education Director for Holocaust Garden of Remembrance at King’s Harbor.
+David Lawhon is professor emeritus of American history and Holocaust studies at Texas A&M University at Galveston, where he also served as the Honors Program Director.
+The Holocaust holds a deep personal significance for him, as his father, at 18, was a World War II liberator with the American 49th Rainbow Division, helping to free Dachau concentration camp near Munich, Germany, and Mauthausen near Linz, Austria.
+Dr. Lawhon’s teaching and scholarship are profoundly shaped by his family history and dedication to Holocaust education.
+His work has inspired students to engage deeply with history and its enduring lessons.
+As a member of the Educational Advisory Council, he continues to promote Holocaust remembrance and education.

 Avi Lipkin